 While searching and applying for scholarship will no doubt take considerable effort, this can be made more efficient and effective with a little preparation and self-reflection before the search begins.
 To do this, we therefore recommend that any potential applicant considers their answers to the following four questions.
 Doing so should better inform you as to whether a scholarship may be suitable or not.

 Q1.
 What can I offer that others can’t?

 It helps to know how varied scholarships can be.
-Looking at the most common types that were detailed in Lesson 1 may give you ideas of what you could offer in your application.
+Looking at the most common types that were detailed in Chapter 1 may give you ideas of what you could offer in your application.
 Brainstorm your extra-curricular involvements, review your transcripts, speak with your tutors about your predicted grades, and reflect on your life experiences.
 Then ask yourself, do I qualify for any of the following?